slarmoo/.github/profile/javascript/startUpJavascript/startUpJavascript.md

 - (Required) Simon JavaScript deployed to your production environment
 - (Required) A link to your GitHub startup repository prominently display on your home page
+- (Required) Startup deployed to your production environment
+- (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable
-- Significant use of JavaScript to create a minimally viable working application.
+- Significant use of JavaScript to create a viable working application
   - 20% JavaScript support for future login.
   - 20% JavaScript support for future database data.
-  - 10% JavaScript support for future WebSocket.
+  - 20% JavaScript support for future WebSocket.
   - 30% JavaScript support for your application's interaction logic.
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
-Also add notes in your notes.md file describing what you have learned using JavaScript.

 ## Go celebrate